Alan-J-Bibins/dotfiles/README.md

 1. Waypaper for managing wallpapers along with swww as the backend
 1. nwg-look to control look of gtk3 applications

-Small Note to myself if I have to install this on endeavouros again: Make sure locale has utf 8, if not, make sure it is there in /etc/locale.conf, then run
+Small Note to myself if I have to install this on endeavouros again: Make sure locale has utf-8, if not, make sure it is there in /etc/locale.conf, then run
 ```
 unset lang
 source /etc/profile.d/locale.sh